The End Ecocide on Earth initiative

 In Belgium, the Belgian Green Party introduced a bill to make ecocide a crime in Belgium and to support the ecocide amendment to the Rome Statute of the International Criminal Court.

-The Stop Ecocide Foundation are bringing together an expert panel of international lawyers advised by top climate and environment scientists which will include Valerie Cabanes (End Ecocide on Earth).
+The Stop Ecocide Foundation has convened an expert panel of international lawyers advised by top climate and environment scientists which includes Valerie Cabanes (End Ecocide on Earth) .
 The purpose of this panel is to develop an up-to-date, clear and legally robust definition of ecocide for review and potential proposal by states they are working with.
+The drafting panel are due to report in June 2021.